 Documentation is currently a very high priority for the Maven community.
 Please help out where ever you can, specifically in the work-in-progress FAQ Wiki.

 Just as any other healthy project requires a quick turn-around on defects, and a transparent method of users to have their wishes heard, so too does Maven need your help.
 Refer to the Issue Tracking page.

-For Maven developers, commiters, PMC: there is a Developers Guide.
+For Maven developers, committers, PMC: there is a Developers Guide.

 The concept of a public repository built into the core architecture of Maven makes it necessarily community-centric.
 There are a few simple things that Maven users may do to help keep that community thriving.

-The best thing that a user can do is to set up their own remote repository mirror containing the projects needed.
-There are several tools to make this simpler, such as Nexus or Archiva.
+The best thing that a user can do is to set up their own remote repository mirror containing the projects needed: this is called a repository manager.
 This reduces strain on the Maven central repository, and allows new users to get acquainted with Maven easier and quicker.
 This is especially important for power-users and corporations.
 The incentive behind this is, controlling your own servers can give you desired level of security and more control over uptime, resulting in a better experience for your users.
 With that said, keep the following sentiment in mind: